-Cabinetmakers are woodworkers who build, finish, install and repair furniture made of wood and wood substitutes, sometimes with specialized layouts and patterns.
+Cabinetmakers are woodworkers who build custom wood products such as furniture, cabinetry, and architectural millwork.
 They also program and operate computer numerical controlled (CNC) equipment and create detailed shop drawings.

-NAIT’s cabinetmaker program fosters your skills with expert teaching from experienced instructors in workshops designed to reflect real-world working conditions.
+NAIT’s cabinetmaker apprenticeship program fosters your skills with expert teaching from experienced instructors in shops designed to reflect real-world working conditions.

 We'll guide you through the steps to apply on Tradesecrets.
 Apprenticeship intakes can fill quickly, so apply early to secure your spot and get started.